cran-task-views/NetworkAnalysis/NetworkAnalysis.md

 #### Relational events

-Relational event data contains information about exact times during which the nodes interact.
+Relational event models (REMs) are used to describe data containing information about the exact times during which the nodes interact.
 This is commonly observed for e-mail, radio, and other communications.

 - `r pkg("rem")` and `r pkg("relevent")` both contain functions to fit and simulate dyad-oriented relational event models.
 But only `r pkg("relevent")` can